semanticdatalayer/SML/sml-reference/calculations.md

 - **Required:** N

 The format of the values returned by the calculation.
-You can use one of AtScale's built-in named formats, or a custom string format.
+You can use one of SML's built-in named formats, or a custom string format.

 Supported named formats: